aryan114/APCSA-The-Gators-Spring/README.md

 # APCSA-The-Gators-Spring
 By Pranav, Aryan, Praveen and Neil

-### Note that Praveen is having issues with Github, so he is unable to commit, but he is still working on the project
+Note that Praveen is having issues with Github, so he is unable to commit, but he is still working on the project through Deployment

 ### Running our project